-A. Preamble
+A. GENERAL

 The Commonwealth of Virginia permits the referral of civil disputes pending in court to mediators certified pursuant to Guidelines adopted by the Judicial Council of Virginia.
 The referral of cases from the court system to mediation places an important responsibility upon persons who serve as mediators.
-Confidence in the mediation process and in the integrity and competence of mediators depends upon mediators conducting themselves in a coordance with the highest ethical standards.
-Mediators shall conduct themselves in a manner that will instill confidence in the mediation process, confidence in the integrity and competence of mediators, and confidence that the disputes entrusted to mediators are handled in accordance with the highest ethical standards.
-These standards are intended to guide the conduct of mediators certified pursuant to Guidelines adopted by the Judicial Council of Virginia and to promote public and judicial confidence in the mediation process.
+Confidence in the mediation process and in the integrity and competence of mediators depends upon mediators conducting themselves in accordance with the highest ethical standards.
+These Standards are intended to guide the conduct of mediators certified pursuant to Guidelines adopted by the Judicial Council of Virginia and to promote public and judicial confidence in the mediation process.